freddiehaddad/tetris/README.md

   </details>

   - Configure game.
     - Rotation system (Ocular, Classic, Super),
-    - Piece generator (History, Uniform, Bag, Total-Relative),
+    - Piece generator (History, Uniform, Bag, Balance-Relative),
-    - Preview count (0 - 8),
+    - Preview count (0 - \<terminal width limit>),
     - DAS, ARR, hard drop delay, line clear delay, appearance delay,
     - soft drop factor, ground time max,
   - *Advanced*, No soft drop lock (Enables soft drop not instantly locking pieces on ground even if keyboard enhancements are off, for better experience on typical consoles (soft drops for piece spins)).
-- **Keep Savefile**: By default this program won't store anything and just let you play the game.
-If you **do** want `tetrs_tui` to restore your settings and past games in the future then make sure this is set to **"On"**!
+- **Keep Save File**: By default this program __won't store anything__ but just let you play the game.
+If you do want `tetrs_tui` to restore your settings and take record of past games upon startup then make sure this is set to **ON**!

 ### Scoreboard
 - History of games played in the current session (or in the past, if "keep save file" is toggled on).
 - *(\*Games where 0 lines have been cleared are auto-deleted on exit.)*

 > [!NOTE]
-> If "keep save file for tetrs" is toggled ON then your settings and games will be stored in `.tetrs_tui_savefile.json` under a directory that tries to follow OS conventions [[1](https://softwareengineering.stackexchange.com/questions/3956/best-way-to-save-application-settings), [2](https://softwareengineering.stackexchange.com/questions/299869/where-is-the-appropriate-place-to-put-application-configuration-files-for-each-p)]:
+> If "keep save file for tetrs" is toggled **ON** then your settings and games will be stored in `.tetrs_tui_savefile.json` under a directory that tries to follow OS conventions [[1](https://softwareengineering.stackexchange.com/questions/3956/best-way-to-save-application-settings), [2](https://softwareengineering.stackexchange.com/questions/299869/where-is-the-appropriate-place-to-put-application-configuration-files-for-each-p)]:
 > | | Windows | Linux | macOS | other |
 > | -: | - | - | - | - |
 > | location | `%APPDATA%` | `~/.config/` | `~/Library/Application Support/` | (home directory) |